Last Talk : The Universe Electric. Doncaster Alcohol Services. 14:00 - 15:00. 10th March 2020. (link)

-For this price I supply my own laptop and projector (2500 lumens)- you will need to supply a screen or suitable wall and blacked-out space.
+For these prices I supply my own laptop and can bring a projector (2500 lumens)- you will need to supply a screen or suitable wall and blacked-out space.
 However the talk is best seen on a large plasma screen if this is possible.
 My laptop has an HDMI port.

 This Talk has been presented at :